Skip to main content

 This page documents training flights and how teams progress from first attempts to event-ready launch execution.
 Each practice session builds on the last, helping students refine their build process, test recovery systems, and develop the preflight checklists that lead to consistent, safe launches.

 Practice launches are central to how Max Apogee teams prepare for competitions like the American Rocketry Challenge.
-Teams start with simple motor configurations and basic recovery setups, then gradually introduce dual-deploy altimeters, custom fin designs, and precision altitude targeting.
-Every flight is recorded with photos and video so teams can review performance, identify areas for improvement, and track their progression over the season.
-Post-flight debriefs help teams analyze what went well, what needs adjustment, and what to prioritize in the next build cycle.
+Flights are documented with photos and video so teams can review performance and track their progression over the season.

 Early Practice Flights